TNTU-F-12-internship/rs-theme/README.md

-### How to Create a New Issue and Merge Request in GitLab

-1. **Access the Issues Page**
-   Navigate to the Issues section of project and click on **"New Issue"**.

-2. **Input Issue Information**
-   Fill out all the necessary details for your new issue.
-If applicable, utilize the available issue templates to standardize your submissions.
-If the issue is relevant to your work, assign it to yourself.
-Click **"Create Issue"** when you’re done.
+### GitLab Workflow

+1. **Create a New Issue**
+   Describe the problem or task, add relevant links, and suggest potential solutions.
+Use templates to standardize the process.

-3. **Initiate a Merge Request**
+2. **Create a Merge Request**
-   On the subsequent page, select **"Create Merge Request"**.

-4. **Set Merge Request Options**
-   On this page, you don’t need to change anything else.
-Just check the following options:
+   Once the issue is created, open a Merge Request.
+Make sure to:
-   - **Mark as draft**
+   - Mark it as **draft** if necessary.
-   - **Delete source branch when merge request is accepted** (this can also be selected later)

-   Afterward, click **"Create Merge Request"**.
-You can now proceed with any changes needed.

-5. **Request Review and Mark as Ready**
+   - Enable **delete source branch after merging**.
+     GitLab will create new branch automatically.

+3. **Work on the Merge Request**
-   After committing your changes, request a review if needed.
-Once you're ready, click **"Mark as Ready."**
+   After making your changes, request a review.
+When ready, mark the Merge Request as **ready for merging**.

-6. **Finalizing the Merge Request**
-   After marking it as ready, your merge request will be available for merging.
-Just remember to wait for a review before proceeding.
-And that’s it!
+4. **Merge and Delete the Branch**
+   Once the review is complete and approved, merge the changes and delete the branch.

 # Ananke, A theme for [Hugo](https://gohugo.io/), a framework for building websites.